solana-foundation/solana-improvement-documents/proposals/0191-enable-transaction-loading-failure-fees.md

 The `TransactionError` variants do not need to change from their current values.
 This proposal only changes how the validator handles these errors.

+`agave` currently performs the relevant checks in the following order.
+This order is not necessary for consensus, and is only provided for clarity.

 For each `Pubkey` included in the transaction message, or loaded from an address lookup table, the following checks MUST be performed, and SHOULD be performed in this order for error-consistency: